Tong Wang

 University of Illinois Urbana-Champaign

-• community assembly under microbial cooperative interactions
+• Exploring community assembly influenced by microbial cooperative interactions

-• predator-prey interactions between microbes and phages
+• Investigating predator-prey interactions between microbes and phages

-• predicting metabolomic profiles via ecological models
+• Predicting metabolomic profiles using ecological models

 January 2017 - May 2021